qelectrotech/qelectrotech-doc/source/users/schema/conductor/conductor_reset.rst

 Reset conductor from workspace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Right click on the conductor which route should be reseted.
+1. Right click on the conductor which route should be reset.
 2. Select the option **Reset conductors** to reset the conductor route.

 .. figure:: /_external/_images/en/qet_conductor/qet_conductor_right_click.png